Salt Lake City Office

 Thus, for every CO death due to a malfunctioning furnace, there are 20 non-fatal CO poisonings.

-Thus, for every CO death, this suggests there are 39.25 people who present to the ER for CO poisoning.
+Thus, for every CO death, this suggests 39.25 people present to the ER for CO poisoning.
 How many more people with CO poisoning don’t go to the ER, and thus are not found in the record?

 Occult – “hidden from view, secret, concealed, not pulged”.
 Most chronic CO poisoning is of this type, at least at first.